 /path/of/banner.* |

-Resource URLs like the following will be hit
+Resource URLs like the following will be matched:

 https://www.example.com/path/of/banner.js |

-Query parameters are used as matching conditions, and as long as the query parameters can match they will be hit, as in the following example.
+Using query parameters as matching conditions, it will be matched as long as the query parameters can be matched, as shown in the following examples.

 Example 1